 Before we dive into the many reasons as to why you should consider a steel building over a wooden one, check out these statistics.

 Wood framing is the most preferred for residential constructions; this is most likely because people are afraid to try something new.

 Steel framing is the most preferred for other types of construction.

 Within the US commercial market, steel framing grabs nearly 55 percent of all new constructions.

-About 20 percent of the total cost of building a new construction is spent on framing and trusses.
-And while you may think that steel framing would be significantly more than wood framing, the truth is Structural Steel Panels cost only about five percent more than wood trusses.
-And because the speed and ease of setting these trusses is far more efficient, the labor costs of steel structures is typically slashed by up to 50 percent when compared with the expense of erecting a wood building.
+About 20 percent of the total cost of building new construction is spent on framing and trusses.
+While you may think that steel framing would be significantly more than wood framing, the truth is Structural Steel Panels cost only about five percent more than wood trusses.
+Because the speed and ease of setting these trusses is far more efficient, the labor costs of steel structures is typically slashed by up to 50 percent when compared with the expense of erecting a wood building.

-Another disadvantage you will find when using wood as a building material is that its consistency varies.
+Another thing to consider when using wood as a building material is that its consistency varies.
 Because all tree species vary (even the same species), lumber strengths fluctuate in their durability.
-Also, because wood swells when the moisture content changes, you will notice cracks, twists, and warps in long headers and rafters as the years go by.
-And if moisture content exceeds 20 percent, decay will more than likely take place; this is yet another reason steel and metal storage buildings are a better choice over wood structures.
+Wood also swells when the moisture content changes, causing cracks, twists, and warps in long headers and rafters as the years go by.
+If moisture content exceeds 20 percent, decay will more than likely take place in the structure.
+This is yet another reason steel and metal storage buildings are a better choice over wood structures.

 Maintenance of Steel vs Wood Buildings

 To keep it simple, wood buildings need a lot of upkeep.
 Not only will this require much labor on your end, but it will also cost a lot of money in regards to the materials you will need to perform the upkeep.
 Steel buildings, on the other hand, require only a minimal amount of maintenance, with a simple rinsing and cleaning one to two times a year generally being sufficient.

 Steel Buildings are the Better Choice